neel1996/neel1996/README.md

 ### Hi there young Padawans and wise Jedi 🌠

-:atom_symbol: I am a MERN stack developer with 2 years experience in developing and deploying mern statck applications.
+:atom_symbol: I am a MERN stack developer with 2 years experience in working with mern statck applications.
 I have been working on web development technologies since 2015.
+Recently picked up go for an opensource [project](https://github.com/neel1996/gitconvex) and been exploring it actively since then

 :clapper: I maintain a tech YouTube channel with 18k subs, but pivoted to full time development since 2019.